What Makes a Quality Backlink?

 A good example of a backlink that usually doesn’t have any traffic or rankings would be a PBN link… and we all know how much work PBN links can do for a site when used intelligently.

 If you have the choice between two links with equal metrics, and one of them has traffic/rankings while the other doesn’t – take that one!
-But if you don’t write-off a backlink just because it’s low on these metrics.
+But don’t write-off a backlink just because it’s low on these metrics.

 Different Links for Different Jobs